 New technologies are making mobile devices more aware of their surroundings.
 They are learning from their owner’s habits and choices to build user profiles.

 Start going through your existing training content and begin reevaluating it for mobile.
-You might be surprised on what a treasure trove of good mLearning you have in your content closet.
+You might be surprised by what a treasure trove of good mLearning you have in your content closet.

 Latest posts by Scott McCormick (see all)

 - 5 Reasons Why Performance Support Solutions Are Vital For The Enterprise - February 17, 2016